 By tradition, feng shui practice holds that all things consist of varying degrees of the five elements: wood, fire, earth, metal, and water.
 Each is represented by certain colors that can help you bring harmony to a particular space.

 The five elements can interact in any number of ways, some constructive and some destructive.
 In the constructive cycle, for example, water provides moisture for trees (wood) to grow; wood then becomes a fuel for fire; the residue of fire is ash or soil; the ash/soil is the essence of earth minerals that form metals; and as metal cool, they allow water to condense, completing the cycle.
 In a destructive cycle, on the other hand, metal can cut wood; and wood can grow over and consume soil.Continue to 3 of 6 below.

 The Feng Shui Bagua

-The bagua map is used by first orienting yourself to the main entrance to the house, or the entry to an individual room, then using the map to identify the different key areas of the space.
-Then, specific items can be positioned in those key areas to enhance their feng shui.
-For example, the place defined as the wisdom area is a good place for a small stack of books, while the love/relationship space is a good place for a wedding photo.Continue to 4 of 6 below.
+The Bagua map is used by first orienting yourself to the main entrance to the house, or the entry to an individual room, then using the map to identify the different key areas of the space.
+Then, specific items can be positioned in those key areas to enhance the feng shui.
+For example, the place defined as the wisdom area is a good place for a small stack of books, while the love and relationship space is a good place for a wedding photo.Continue to 4 of 6 below.

 04 of 06